If you are just starting your journey to buy a tankless water heater, you are likely asking yourself, “What size tankless water heater do I need?”

 After sizing a tankless water heater and evaluating your needs, it may become clear that a tankless water heater is not the way forward for you.
 They are not for everybody after all.

 In the right circumstances, a tankless water heater is the best way to go.
 If you have heard negative reviews, then you probably are dealing with somebody who didn’t properly evaluate their needs and got one that didn’t offer the GPM necessary.
-If they had sized their tankless heater well, then they would have gotten the one with a higher GPM and more than likely would be very satisfied.

 I hope that this article on how to size a tankless water heater was helpful and will put you onto the best one for your needs.